ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 | Step-by-step instructions    | Expresses intent clearly      |
 | Harder to refactor or extend | Easier to adjust and maintain |

-Once you embrace clean, declarative code, you’ll wonder how you ever lived without it.
-It’s the foundation for building more predictable, maintainable systems—and it all starts with the magic of pure functions.
-So grab your coding wand (or a strong coffee ☕), and let’s embark on this journey toward cleaner, more powerful code. 🌟✨
+Once you embrace clean, declarative code, you’ll wonder how you ever managed without it.
+It’s the key to building predictable, maintainable systems—and it all begins with the magic of pure functions.
+So grab your coding wand (or a strong coffee ☕) and join the journey toward cleaner, more powerful code. 🌟✨

 ---

 <a id="purity"></a>
 ## The Magic of Pure Functions 🪄
 Have you ever encountered a function that tries to do everything—fetch data, process inputs, log outputs, and maybe even brew coffee?
 These multitasking beasts might seem efficient, but they’re **cursed artifacts**: brittle, convoluted, and a nightmare to maintain.
-Surely, there’s a better way—a more elegant spell that’s clear, straightforward, and easy to reason about.
+Surely, there must be a better way.

 >_Simplicity is prerequisite for reliability._ — [Edsger W. Dijkstra]( https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)

-#### The Essence of Purity ⚗️
+### The Essence of Purity ⚗️
-A **pure function** is like casting a perfectly crafted spell—it always yields the same result for the same input, without side effects or surprises.
-This wizardry simplifies testing, eases debugging, and ensures reusability.
-Moreover, pure functions truly shine in concurrent and parallel programming environments.
-By avoiding shared state, they eliminate the risk of race conditions, providing a solid foundation for scalable workflows.

-A **pure function** is like casting a perfectly crafted spell—it always yields the same result for the same input, without side effects or surprises.
-This wizardry simplifies testing, eases debugging, and ensures reusability.
-Pure functions truly shine in concurrent and parallel programming environments, as avoiding shared state they eliminating race conditions.

-A **pure function** is like casting a perfectly crafted spell—it always yields the same result for the same input, without side effects or surprises.
-This wizardry simplifies testing, eases debugging, and ensures reusability.
-Pure functions truly shine in concurrent and parallel programming environments, as avoiding shared state eliminates race conditions.
+A **pure function** is like casting a perfectly crafted spell—it always yields the same result for the same input, without side effects.
+This wizardry simplifies testing, eases debugging, and abstracts complexity to ensure reusability.

-To see the difference, here’s an impure function—a rough spell:
+To see the difference, here’s an impure function:
 ```typescript
 let discount = 0;